mirage/mirage-www/tmpl/blog/intro-tcpip.md

   type t = console impl * Ipaddr.V4.t list
 ```

+The `socket` implementations rely on an underlying OS kernel to provide the
+transport, network, and data link layers, and therefore can't be used for a Xen
+guest VM deployment.
+Currently, the only way to use `socket` is by configuring
+your Mirage project for Unix with `mirage configure --unix`.
+This is the mode
+you will most often use when developing high-level application logic that doesn't
+need to delve into the innards of the network stack (e.g. a REST website).

-`direct` implementations use the `mirage-tcpip` implementations of the transport, network, and data link layers.
+The `direct` implementations use the [mirage-tcpip](https://github.com/mirage/mirage-tcpip) implementations of the
+transport, network, and data link layers.
+When you use this stack, all the network
+traffic from the Ethernet level up will be handled in pure OCaml.
+This means that the
-`direct` will work with either a Xen guest VM (provided there's a valid network configuration for the unikernel's running environment), or a Unix program if there's a valid `nettap` interface.  `direct` works with both `mirage configure --xen` and `mirage configure --unix` as long as there is a corresponding available device.
+`direct` stack will work with either a Xen
+guest VM (provided there's a valid network configuration for the unikernel's
+running environment of course), or a Unix program if there's a valid [tuntap](https://en.wikipedia.org/wiki/TUN/TAP) interface.
+`direct` this works with both `mirage configure --xen` and `mirage configure --unix`

-`socket` implementations rely on an underlying operating system to provide the transport, network, and data link layers, and therefore can't be used for a Xen guest VM deployment.
-Currently, the only way to use `socket` is by configuring your Mirage project for Unix with `mirage configure --unix`.

-There are a few Mirage functions that provide IPv4 (and UDP/TCP) stack implementations (of type `stackv4 impl`), usable from your application code.
-The `stackv4 impl` is generated in `config.ml` by some logic set when the program is `mirage configure`'d - often by matching an environment variable.
-This means it's easy to flip between different `stackv4 impl`s when developing an application.
-The `config.ml` below allows the developer to build socket code with `NET=socket make` and direct code with `NET=direct make`.
+as long as there is a corresponding available device when the unikernel is run.

+There are a few Mirage functions that provide IPv4 (and UDP/TCP) stack
+implementations (of type `stackv4 impl`), usable from your application code.
+The `stackv4 impl` is generated in `config.ml` by some logic set when the
+program is `mirage configure`'d - often by matching an environment variable.
+This means it's easy to flip between different stack implementations when
+developing an application just be recompiling the application.
+The `config.ml`
+below allows the developer to build socket code with `NET=socket make` and
+direct code with `NET=direct make`.

 ```OCaml
 let main = foreign "Services.Main" (console @-> stackv4 @-> job)